 The 2006 summer Treaty fishing season is of critical importance to CRITFC's member tribes.
-The river mouth run size of an estimated 93,000 adult summer Chinook (above normal rank) and 40,000 sockeye (below normal rank) will create harvest opportunities for the tribes under the U.S. v.
+The river mouth run size of an estimated 225,000 (at Bonneville Dam) adult fall Chinook (near average rank) and 304,200 (at Bonneville Dam) adult steelhead will create harvest opportunities for the tribes under the U.S. v.
 Oregon 2005-2007 Interim Management Agreement.
+The expected harvest for the tribes, for the entire autumn season, is estimated to be 66,490 fall Chinook and 19,400 steelhead.
 Fishers will be exercising their treaty rights by participating in this harvest.
 Cultural and religious ceremonies and practices will also occur with the harvest of these salmon.
+CRITFC continues to sponsor net flights each Wednesday to count the number of nets in each Zone 6 pool.
+The survey data will be promptly shared with COE-RCC staff.
+As of September 13th, 2006, there were 500 nets in the Zone 6 pools, as follows: 166 (33%) in Bonneville, 108 (22%) in The Dalles, and 226 (45%) in John Day.
 During a meeting at CRITFC's Law Enforcement Division in Hood River on September 2, 1999, tribal fishers explained the impacts of unstable pools and pools below full to the Treaty fishery to Colonel Mogren and Lt.
 Colonel Harshbarger.
 The tribal fishers explained that a pool fluctuation of 1.0 foot or more disrupts tribal fishery operations.
 Specific problems include: (1) increased local currents that sweep debris into fishing nets, (2) rapid 1-2 hour drops in water level will lead to entanglement of nets, (3) boat access problems, and (4) nets torn from their anchors.
 Nets and gear are costly to replace.
 Any delays or disruptions to tribal fishing operations caused by the excessive pool fluctuations in Zone 6 negatively impacts tribal incomes, food resources and cultural practices.
 The fishers also stressed to Corps officials that the loss of fishing opportunity during the extremely limited treaty fishery cannot be replaced.
 Much of the tribal fishers' income and food is generated during the brief treaty fishing season, thus, any delays or disruptions to their fishing operations caused by the excessive pool fluctuations in Zone 6 negatively impacts tribal incomes, food resources, and cultural practices.
 Implementing this request will insure that the Federal operating agencies meet their federal trust responsibilities to the Columbia Basin treaty tribes.
-If this SOR cannot be accommodated, CRITFC's member tribes request a detailed written response from the federal operators, with justification, by Monday, July 3, 2006.
+If this SOR cannot be accommodated, CRITFC's member tribes request a detailed written response from the federal operators, with justification, by Friday, September 22, 2006.